Red heifer: Christian mysticism

-Modern day red heifers
+Modern-day red heifers

 The Temple Institute, an organization dedicated to the reconstruction of the Third Temple in Jerusalem, has identified red heifer candidates consistent with the requirements of Numbers 19:1–22 and Mishnah's tractate Parah.
-In recent years, the institute thought to have identified two candidates, one in 1997 and another in 2002.
-The Temple Institute had initially declared both blemishless for sacrifice and burning but later found to be defective and were removed from sacrifice and burning.
-The institute has been raising funds in order to use modern technology to produce a red heifer that is genetically based on the Red Angus cattle.
-In September 2018, the institute announced a red heifer candidate was born, saying the heifer is currently a viable candidate and will be examined to see whether it possesses the necessary qualifications for the red heifer.
-In September 2022, five red heifers were imported from the United States and transferred to a breeding farm in Israel for the sacrifice and burning.
+In recent years, the institute believed it had identified two candidates, one in 1997 and another in 2002.
+The Temple Institute had initially declared both blemishless for sacrifice and burning but later found them to be defective and not suitable for sacrifice and burning.
+The institute has been raising funds in order to use modern technology to produce a red heifer that is genetically based on Red Angus cattle.
+In September 2018, the institute announced a red heifer candidate had been born, saying the heifer was currently a viable candidate and would be examined to see whether it possesses the necessary qualifications for the red heifer.
+In September 2022, five red heifers were imported from the United States and transferred to a breeding farm in Israel for sacrifice and burning.
 Rabbis have found the cows blemishless for sacrifice and burning.
-According to news reports, a red heifer was ritually sacrificed in the West Bank on July 8, 2025, however 2 black hairs were found thus disqualifying it from being a valid sacrifice and was only used as practice.
+According to news reports, a red heifer was ritually sacrificed in Judea and Samaria on July 8, 2025; however, two black hairs were found, thus disqualifying it from being a valid sacrifice and it was only used as practice.

 In literature and the arts

+The red heifer is the central metaphor of Leo Haber's 2001 novel The Red Heifer.
+The novel has been called "a notable contribution to the genre [the Jewish bildungsroman], adding a creative twist omitted by most of [its] predecessors, namely exploring the specific relationship between certain revered biblical stories and life in New York City."
+In his review in Haaretz, Curt Leviant wrote, "With Leo Haber's poignant, page-turning new novel, 'The Red Heifer,' we may very well have the 'Call It Sleep' of the 21st century...
+'The Red Heifer' is a slice of America in a discrete time zone, an entire miniature civilization limned with compassion, perception and wit."

 A red heifer plays an important role in the plot of Michael Chabon's novel The Yiddish Policemen's Union, a detective story set in an alternative-history Jewish state in Alaska.
 The novel won multiple awards including the Hugo, Nebula, and Locus.

 The birth of a red heifer is a sign of the coming of the Third Temple for a far-right messianic fundamentalist in the movie Red Cow, set in an illegal religious settlement in East Jerusalem.
 The coming-of-age LGBTQ film by Israeli director and screenwriter Tsivia Barkai-Yacov premiered at the Berlin Film Festival and won three awards at the Jerusalem Film Festival in 2018.